harshit711/harshit711/README.md

 ---

 ## ⭐ Selected End-to-End Projects
-> Highlighted projects demonstrating ownership from **problem formulation to deployment**.

 ### 📊 Investment Insights Assistant (RAG-based)
 An end-to-end FastAPI chatbot for investment research that retrieves, ranks, and synthesizes insights from market data, news, and SEC filings in near real time.